Â鶹Éçmadou

 Photo of a person working on laptop computer

-It offers a secure, centralised vault to store sensitive information, such as passwords for non-human privileged access accounts, while ensuring that access to these is granted only to authorised personnel.
+The PAMÌýservice (a Delinea application) is the University's strategic platform to secure privileged accounts.
 With advanced features like access control, auditing, and automated password rotation, PAM enables the University to maintain a strong security posture, reduce the risk of data breaches, and comply with cyber security policies and requirements.

+• Business Owners of applications/system can request that their privileged accounts be stored (and managed) in the PAM service.
 Business Owners are responsible and accountable for privileged account credentials stored and managed within PAM.
-They may delegate the role to another to perform in PAM.Ìý
+They may delegate the role to another to perform in PAM.

-PAM rolesÌý
+Accessing PAM

 Support materials